Jurager/teams/README.md

 To ensure that incoming requests initiated by a team member can be executed by that user, the application needs to verify the permissions of the user's team.
 This verification can be done using the `hasTeamPermission` method, which is available through the `Jurager\Teams\Traits\HasTeams` trait.

 > [!NOTE]
-> In most cases, it's unnecessary to check a user's role directly.
-Instead, focus on verifying specific granular permissions.
-Roles primarily serve as a way to group granular permissions for organizational purposes.
-Typically, you'll execute calls to this method within your application's [authorization policies](https://laravel.com/docs/authorization#creating-policies).
+> In most cases, checking a user's role is often unnecessary.
+Instead, prioritize verifying specific granular permissions, as roles mainly serve to group these permissions for organizational clarity.
+Typically, you’ll use this approach within your application's [authorization policies](https://laravel.com/docs/authorization#creating-policies).

 ```php
 return $user->hasTeamPermission(string $server->team, string 'server:update');
 ```

-This example demonstrates how to check if a user within a team has permission to update a server.
-Adjust the parameters according to your application's specific requirements and use cases.
+This example demonstrates how to verify if a user within a team has permission to update a server.
+Adjust the parameters to fit your application's unique requirements and specific use cases.

 Abilities
 -------------------------------------------

+> Abilities - enables users to perform specific actions on application entities or models.

+For example, you can grant a user within a team the ability to edit posts.

-Adding abilities to users is straightforward.
-You don't need to create a role or an ability beforehand.
+Adding abilities to users is easy — just pass the ability name, and it’ll be created automatically if it doesn’t exist.

-Simply pass the name of the ability, and the package will create it if it's not already existing.

 ### Adding an Ability

-To add the ability to edit an article within a team for a specific user, you need to provide the entity, such as the article object, and the team object:
+To grant a user the ability to edit an article within a team, simply provide the relevant entities, such as the article and team objects:

 ```php
 User::allowTeamAbility(object $team, string 'edit', object $article, object|null $group);